bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 ###Sending your access tokens in requests

 By default we authenticate you with authentication in the header.
-If authentication is not found in the authorization header, then it falls back to post parameters.
-We recommend putting the authentication information in the header.
+If authentication is not found in the authorization header, then it falls back to the parameters.
+We recommend putting the authentication information in the header (<code>"Authorization" => "Bearer #{token}"</code>).

-All the authenticated requests in this documentation put the access token in the parameters for clarity
+All the authenticated requests in this documentation put the access token in the parameters for clarity, though.

 <a class="ref" id="ref_refresh_tokens">